SoftHu/tos_avg/Zh/Liliana.md

 Start -->1775339972760754[<b>Speaker 👉 Liliana:</b>
 \nI don't find this very inspiring.]
 Start -->1775339972760758[<b>Speaker 👉 Liliana:</b>
-\nThis definitly wouldn't make a very good picture!]
+\nThis definitely wouldn't make a very good picture!]
 Start -->1775339972760762[<b>Speaker 👉 Liliana:</b>
 \nI painted my koinobori with all the flowers that bloom at this time of year.
 Do you like it?]
 Start -->1775339972760766[<b>Speaker 👉 Liliana:</b>
-\nI have to get back to painting now, I have already waisted too much time!]
+\nI have to get back to painting now, I have already wasted too much time!]
 Start -->1775339972760770[<b>Speaker 👉 Liliana:</b>
 \nMmmm... which flower should I paint today?
 Ah!
 I haven't practiced peonies in a while.]
 Start -->1775339972760774[<b>Speaker 👉 Liliana:</b>